-Drainage Basin 13 is a small area in the far northwestern section of SAN, which covers the western end of the taxiway and portion of the vehicle service road.
+Drainage Basin 13 is a small area in the far northwest section of SAN that covers the west end of the taxiway and portion of the VSR.
 SAN's Engineered Material Arresting System, designed to prevent aircraft overruns, is also in Drainage Basin 13.
-Storm water runoff from adjacent properties to the north of SAN, flows in a southerly direction into Basin 13.
+Storm water runoff from adjacent properties north of SAN flows in a southerly direction into Basin 13.

-Drainage Basin 15 encompasses the Terminal 2 West gate and ramp areas and part of the terminal building and has very similar activities as Drainage Basin 12.
-Drainage Basin 15 has one 5,000 gallon and two 2,000 gallon grease receptacles as well as several grease traps located alongside the terminal.
-A 250-gallon diesel AST is located alongside the terminal building, with an additional 1,000 gallons of diesel storage available within the generator.
+Drainage Basin 15 encompasses the Terminal 2 West gate and ramp areas and part of the terminal building and has activities that are very similar to those in Drainage Basin 12.
+Drainage Basin 15 has one 5,000gallon grease receptacle and two 2,000 gallon grease receptacles, as well as several grease traps alongside the terminal.
+A 250-gallon diesel AST is alongside the terminal building, with an additional 1,000 gallons of diesel storage available within the generator.
 Drainage Basin 15 also includes aircraft overnight parking and GSE storage area.
-As part of the Green Build, a high-rate media filter and 1.75 acres of permeable artificial turf were added on the airfield at the far western end of Drainage Basin 15.
+As part of the Green Build, a high-rate media filter and 1.75 acres of permeable artificial turf were added on the airfield at the far west end of Drainage Basin 15.
+Because of the removal of the RFF, the WRF was constructed at the west end of SAN, north of the remain-overnight (RON) areas.
+The WRF features a five-bay refueler loading rack, a spill containment pit, an OWS, and activated carbon filtration.
+The five concrete loading islands are each designed to capture fuel spills and storm water, and they all drain to the containment pit.
+Once visual observations of the water collected in the containment pit have been completed to ensure that no floatables or oily sheens are present, the water is manually pumped into the OWS/carbon filtration BMPs.
+The fuel reaches the WRF dispensers via an underground pipeline from the FSF.
+Directly south of the WRF is the new West Solid Waste Disposal Facility, a bermed area with dumpsters for municipal solid waste, recyclables, and food waste.
+This facility drains to an oil/water separator before discharging to the sanitary sewer.